canonical/netbox/docs/models/virtualization/virtualmachine.md

 * Failed
 * Decommissioning

 Additional fields are available for annotating the vCPU count, memory (GB), and disk (GB) allocated to each VM.
+A VM may be allocated a partial vCPU count (e.g. 1.5 vCPU).

 Each VM may optionally be assigned to a tenant.
 Virtual machines may have virtual interfaces assigned to them, but do not support any physical component.